Skip to main content

 And while this three-paragraph is perfectly suitable for quick and simple responses, it generally falls short when it comes to addressing the types of prompts seen on end-of-year tests taken by middle and high schoolers.
 These types of writing require, in most cases, the integration of more than one piece of proof or text evidence into the essay.
 They're also looking to see if the student can thoroughly and coherently explain how the evidence presented relevantly supports a previously stated thesis or claim.

 In many cases, they expect students to provide their audience with a conversational lead-in to the writing that may include necessary background information.
 They also want to assess how the student brings the writing to its completion with an adequate sense of closure.
-And if it is an argumentative piece of writing, they want to know that the student is able to deftly acknowledge and deflect any counterclaims.
+And if it is an argumentative piece of writing, they want to know that the student can deftly acknowledge and deflect any counterclaims.

 Essentially, they’re looking for depth of thinking and clarity and they want this to be demonstrated in about 30 to 45 minutes which is a lot to accomplish for young people who are under pressure and still emerging as writers.
 It’s a stressful situation.
 To prepare them for the pressure, I provide my students with a well-practiced game plan to bring with them to the exam.
 The game plan involves using writing templates that they understand and have worked with many times.
 I want them to be comfortable at the outset and be able to start writing quickly without having to think too much about how they're going to organize their thoughts, so having such templates is vital.